BNP Paribas Is A Yield Play

-BNP Paribas’ (OTCQX:BNPQY) investment case is focused on its attractive dividend yield close to 4%.
+BNP Paribas’ (OTCQX:BNPQY) investment case is focused on its attractive dividend yield of close to 4%.
 The bank has improved its financial profile over the past few years and now offers a sustainable yield, which may be higher in the future if the bank decides to be more aggressive regarding its shareholder remuneration policy.

 Business Overview